bet4a/d3wiki/Force-Layout.md

 <a name="force" href="#force">#</a> d3.layout.<b>force</b>()

+Constructs a new, default force-directed layout.

 <a name="size" href="#size">#</a> force.<b>size</b>([<i>size</i>])

+Get or set the layout size in *x* and *y*.

 <a name="distance" href="#distance">#</a> force.<b>distance</b>([<i>distance</i>])

+Get or set the link distance.

 <a name="friction" href="#friction">#</a> force.<b>friction</b>([<i>friction</i>])

+Get or set the friction coefficient in [0,1].

 <a name="charge" href="#charge">#</a> force.<b>charge</b>([<i>charge</i>])

+Get or set the charge strength.
+A negative number is recommended for repulsion.

 <a name="gravity" href="#gravity">#</a> force.<b>gravity</b>([<i>gravity</i>])

+Get or set the gravity strength.

 <a name="theta" href="#theta">#</a> force.<b>theta</b>([<i>theta</i>])

+Get or set the accuracy of the charge interaction (Barnes–Hut approximation).

 <a name="nodes" href="#nodes">#</a> force.<b>nodes</b>([<i>nodes</i>])

+Get or set the array of nodes to layout.

 <a name="links" href="#links">#</a> force.<b>links</b>([<i>links</i>])

+Get or set the array of links between nodes.

 <a name="start" href="#start">#</a> force.<b>start</b>()

+Start the simulation.
+Can also be used to restart the simulation when the nodes or links change.
+As the layout stabilizes, it cools, slowing down movement and eventually stopping.
+This way, it doesn't hog the CPU or drain the battery.

 <a name="resume" href="#resume">#</a> force.<b>resume</b>()

+Reheat the cooling parameter (*alpha*) and restart simulation.

 <a name="stop" href="#stop">#</a> force.<b>stop</b>()

+Immediately terminate the simulation.

 <a name="on" href="#on">#</a> force.<b>on</b>(<i>type</i>, <i>listener</i>)

+Listen to "tick" updates in the computed layout positions.
+Use this to update the displayed nodes and links.

 <a name="drag" href="#drag">#</a> force.<b>drag</b>()

+Bind a behavior to nodes to allow interactive dragging.
+Use in conjunction with the [call](Selections#call) operator on the nodes.